USNavalResearchLaboratory/norm/README.md

 available in the "norm" application.
 And many options are similar to the preceding NRL MDP work (see http://mdp.pf.itd.nrl.navy.mil).

+A _very_ preliminary user's guide for the "norm" demo app is now included.
+See the file "NormUserGuide.pdf"

 A "normTest.cpp" program is now included which is a simple demonstration (and active test code) of the evolving NORM API.
 When the API is further completed, I plan to provide a few different example applications